 #SorryNotSorry (sung in a Demi Lovato voice).

-For the first time (in almost a year), my TBR is filled with sappy love stories told from dramatic teenage perspectives.
+For the first time (in almost a year), my TBR is filled with sappy love stories and coming-of-age adventures and heartwarming tales (y’all know I love fantasy but right now, I’m dedicated to reading as many ya travel books as possible).

 What can I say?
 It’s just one of those months.